Curing the high-energy perturbative instability of vector-quarkonium-photoproduction cross sections at order $\alpha

-The behaviour of the error estimates obtained as described above together with the resulting InEW weight functions for the HEF contributions is illustrated in the top panel of \cf{fig:InEW-illustration}.
+The behaviour of the error estimates obtained as described above together with the resulting InEW weight functions for the HEF contributions is illustrated in the \cf{fig:InEW-illustration}(a).
 The transition between CF and HEF contributions happens around the point where $\Delta\hat{\sigma}_{\gamma i}^{\text{(CF)}}\simeq \Delta\hat{\sigma}_{\gamma i}^{\text{(HEF)}}$, which occurs at $\eta\simeq 10$ for the $\gamma g$ channel which is dominant at high $\sqrt{s_{\gamma p}}$ and at $\eta\simeq 6$ for the $\gamma q$ channel.
 The bulk of the matching uncertainty, \ce{eq:InEW-err}, is concentrated in the neighbourhood of this point as can be seen in \cf{fig:InEW-illustration}.
-The relative magnitude of the CF and HEF contributions to the final result can be seen on the bottom panel of \cf{fig:InEW-illustration}.
+The relative magnitude of the CF and HEF contributions to the final result can be seen in the \cf{fig:InEW-illustration}(b).
 For $\sqrt{s_{\gamma p}}<1$ TeV, the HEF contribution, albeit being very significant, is still smaller than the CF one.
 As a consequence, for all practically available energies, the matching of HEF contributions to CF ones is necessary and the HEF calculation alone cannot provide a reliable result.